 Anaphora and Accumulation

 Hughes also makes use of anaphora, or the repetition of a word or phrase at the beginning of multiple lines, usually in succession.
 This technique is often used to create emphasis.
 A list of phrases, items, or actions may be created through its implementation.
-For example, “And” which begins four lines in a row in the third stanza.
+For example, “And” begins four lines in a row in the third stanza.
 There are also examples in the fourth stanza with “Or” as well as “And”.

 This technique contributes to another, known as accumulation.
 It is a technique that relates to a list of words or phrases that have similar, if not the same, meanings.
 In a poem, story, or novel, these words are grouped together or appear scattered throughout a work.
 They collect or pile up, and a theme, image, sensation, or deeper meaning is revealed.
-There is a powerful example of this in the second stanza when the speaker piles up examples of who these kids die and for why.
+There is a powerful example of this in the second stanza when the speaker piles up examples of how these kids die and for why.
 Another example appears in the third stanza where the poet lists out the titles and character traits of some of the cruelest among the rich and powerful.

 Analysis of Kids Who Die

-In the first stanza of ‘Kids Who Die’ Hughes speaker makes use of the phrase “This is for the kids who die”.
+In the first stanza of ‘Kids Who Die’ Hughes’s speaker makes use of the phrase “This is for the kids who die”.
 This is a striking and surprising opening line.
 It is meant to draw in the reader’s attention, a technique known as the “hook”.
 The “kids” are not a single ethnicity, the speaker adds in the second line.
 They are both “Black and white”.
 He knows, without a doubt, that both black and white kids are going to die, “certainly”.
 This certainty with which he says this is chilling.
 It takes one to a dark place that is only going to get darker as the stanzas go on and the speaker brings in details of these deaths.

 The “old and rich” know very well what’s going on around them.
-They eat, gorge themselves, celebrate their own lives and indulge in “gold” and “blood” while children die around them.
+They eat, gorge themselves, celebrate their own lives, and indulge in “gold” and “blood” while children die around them.

 In the second stanza of ‘Kids Who Die’ the speaker begins listing out some of the ways and the places in which, kids will die.
 They will die in the “swamps of Mississippi” while “Organizing sharecroppers”.
 Here, a reader is already exposed to a shocking and surprising death.
 These kids are in places they shouldn’t have to be, doing a job they shouldn’t have to take on.